adoroapp15/marqueberrynext/src/data/projects/Deadpool-And-Wolverine-on-Hotstar.md

     <p>The Deadpool and Wolverine campaign was launched to generate buzz and anticipation for the Hindi release of Deadpool 3 on Hotstar.
 Targeting action movie enthusiasts, Deadpool fans, and the Hindi-speaking audience, the campaign used a strategic three-peg approach to maximize engagement, awareness, and FOMO (fear of missing out).</p>

     <h2>Strategy</h2>
-    <h6>Peg 1: Highlight the Unique Entertainment Value of Deadpool 3 in Hindi</h6>
+    <p>Peg 1: Highlight the Unique Entertainment Value of Deadpool 3 in Hindi</p>
-    <h6> This phase encouraged audiences who had already seen the film in English to experience the added humor and cultural relevance of the Hindi version.</h6>
+    <p> This phase encouraged audiences who had already seen the film in English to experience the added humor and cultural relevance of the Hindi version.</p>

-    <h6>Peg 2: Drive Awareness of Deadpool 3 Now Streaming in Hindi</h6>
+    <p>Peg 2: Drive Awareness of Deadpool 3 Now Streaming in Hindi</p>
-    <h6>The focus here was on ensuring that a broad audience across various platforms knew that the Hindi version of Deadpool 3 was now available for streaming.</h6>
+    <p>The focus here was on ensuring that a broad audience across various platforms knew that the Hindi version of Deadpool 3 was now available for streaming.</p>

-    <h6>Peg 3: Generate FOMO (Fear of Missing Out)</h6>
+    <p>Peg 3: Generate FOMO (Fear of Missing Out)</p>
-    <h6> This phase capitalized on the fear of missing out, encouraging people who hadn't yet watched Deadpool 3 in Hindi to stream it immediately, emphasizing the experience they were missing.</h6>
+    <p> This phase capitalized on the fear of missing out, encouraging people who hadn't yet watched Deadpool 3 in Hindi to stream it immediately, emphasizing the experience they were missing.</p>

     <h2>Campaign Results:</h2>
     <ul>